The Man Who Invented Flying Saucers

 around the time _True_ magazine printed Keyhoe's pro-UFO article.

-Keyhoe took this personally, even though his article was
+Keyhoe took this personally, even though his

 largely a rehash of Fort's book, and Ralph Daigh had decided to